rotati/rails-reactjs-docker-example/todoapi/README.md

 Run the following to add a new article to the database via the REST API:

-`curl -H "Content-Type: application/json" -X POST -d '{"title":"my brand new article","body":"This was made during a demo!"}' http://localhost/articles`
+`curl -H "Content-Type: application/json" -X POST -d '{"content":"my first note!"}' http://localhost/notes`